 Using ExtendSim, the authors constructed a system model, MOSIM, that uses the physical reservoir data and minimum releases for hydropower and environmental constraints from a long-term study of the Missouri River basin.
 The value was based on the hydropower generated by the main-stem dams for a simulated period of 1898–1996 using MOSIM.
 Simulated forecasted flows were generated to represent the levels of predictability that had been determined in a previous study.
 The results demonstrate that use of climate forecast information along with better definition of the basin moisture states can improve runoff predictions with modest economic value that, in general, will increase as the size of the reservoir system decreases.

-Four year project set up by the European Union.
-54 partner institutes in 21 countries are using ExtendSim to study 18 coastal sites in the EU project SPICOSA.
-This project will assist Europe in its goal of achieving Sustainable Development by developing and testing a conceptual methodological framework for transition in coastal zones.
-The SPICOSA initiative originates from the fact that coastal systems are under increasing human pressure and policy has not been able to respond properly to the resulting negative impacts on ecological, social and economic systems.
+54 partner institutes in 21 countries used ExtendSim to study 18 coastal sites in the EU project SPICOSA.
+This project assisted Europe in its goal of achieving Sustainable Development by developing and testing a conceptual methodological framework for transition in coastal zones.
+The SPICOSA initiative originates from the fact that coastal systems are under increasing human pressure and policy had not been able to respond properly to the resulting negative impacts on ecological, social and economic systems.

-All 18 study sites of SPICOSA are now well underway with the design of their ExtendSIM® models to describe a variety of coastal processes ranging from eutrophication, fisheries, and beach attractiveness to clam culture.
-A generic model library is a complete set of reusable model components which can be used to (re)build coastal models for new study areas, not much unlike the well-known Lego bricks.
+All 18 study sites of SPICOSA used ExtendSim to describe a variety of coastal processes ranging from eutrophication, fisheries, and beach attractiveness to clam culture.
+They created a generic model library containing a complete set of reusable model components which were used to (re)build coastal models for new study areas, not much unlike the well-known Lego bricks.

-The population of such a model library is one of the key challenges of the project and serves several purposes:
+The population of such a model library was one of the key challenges of the project and served several purposes:

-The principles of generic modelling have been elaborated during the SPICOSA Cluster Workshops.
+The principles of generic modelling were elaborated upon during the SPICOSA Cluster Workshops.
 For more information about ExtendSim use and its history in SPICOSA projects, read the series of newsletters on the SPICOSA site.